SinceWhenBro/starter-reservation-system/README.md

 #### Acceptance Criteria

 1. The `/reservations/new` page will
-   - have the following required and not-nullable fields:
+   - Have the following required and not-nullable fields:
      - First name: `<input name="first_name" />`
       - Last name: `<input name="last_name" />`
       - Mobile number: `<input name="mobile_number" />`
       - Date of reservation: `<input name="reservation_date" />`
       - Time of reservation: `<input name="reservation_time" />`
       - Number of people in the party, which must be at least 1 person.` <input name="people" />`
-   - display a `Submit` button that, when clicked, saves the new reservation, then displays the `/dashboard` page for the date of the new reservation
+   - Display a `Submit` button that, when clicked, saves the new reservation, then displays the `/dashboard` page for the date of the new reservation
-   - display a `Cancel` button that, when clicked, returns the user to the previous page
+   - Display a `Cancel` button that, when clicked, returns the user to the previous page
-   - display any error messages returned from the API
+   - Display any error messages returned from the API
 2. The `/dashboard` page will
-   - list all reservations for one date only.
+   - List all reservations for one date only.
 (E.g. if the URL is `/dashboard?date=2035-12-30 `then send a GET to `/reservations?date=2035-12-30` to list the reservations for that date).
 The date is defaulted to today, and the reservations are sorted by time.
-   - display next, previous, and today buttons that allow the user to see reservations on other dates
+   - Display next, previous, and today buttons that allow the user to see reservations on other dates
-   - display any error messages returned from the API
+   - Display any error messages returned from the API
 3. The `/reservations` API will have the same validations as above and will return 400, along with an informative error message, when a validation error happens.
-   - seed the reservations table with the data contained in `./back-end/src/db/seeds/00-reservations.json`
+   - Seed the reservations table with the data contained in `./back-end/src/db/seeds/00-reservations.json`

 ### US-02 Create reservation on a future, working date